-Given that pure performance is not the measure by which a computational developmental model should be evaluated, the question arises: what should the measure be?
-This paper seeks to address this question by providing guidelines as to how developmental mechanisms may be compared and quantified.
-In order to properly phrase our goals, in Section II, we first discuss the difficulties that arise when we try to take a conventional engineering metric of performance, such as a task-based performance measure, and attempt to apply it to the analysis of a developmental model.
-We continue, in Section III, with a discussion on how computational models of development require rigorous methods for analysis as compared to subjective or qualitative measures of success.
+This paper seeks to provide guidelines as to how developmental mechanisms may be compared and quantified, and how common pitfalls may be avoided.
+In order to properly phrase our goals, in Section II, we first discuss the difficulties that arise when we try to take a conventional engineering metric of performance, such as a task-based performance measure, and attempt to apply it as the sole measure of the worthiness of a developmental model.
+We continue, in Section III, with a discussion on how computational models of development require rigorous methods for analysis as compared to subjective, vague, or superficial measures of success.
 In Section IV, we show how the variance of computational models of development, in terms of its emergent behavior, is actually an advantage, and not a problematic deficit that needs to be hidden or rejected.
 We then conclude with a summary of the main points of this paper, together with a discussion on the utility, purpose, and ultimate role of computational models of development in practical application as well as in theoretical investigation.
 As we proceed, we will give simple toy examples that are illustrative of our major points.